Other Classes

 Credit: 1/2

-Skills and Communications I is a course for beginning speakers of English, focusing on basic interpersonal communication skills.
+English Language Development I is a course for beginning speakers of English, focusing on basic interpersonal communication skills.
 Students will use English to interact socially with spoken and written English and use learning strategies to extend their communicative competence.
-Skill lessons in pronunciation, grammar and writing mechanics are a part of the daily assignments and are designed to develop language skills that will enable students to participate fully in content classes as soon as possible.
+Skill lessons in pronunciation, grammar and writing mechanics are a part of the daily assignments.
+They are designed to develop language skills that will enable students to participate fully in content classes as soon as possible.

 Grade Placement: 9, 10, 11, 12